Triangular hebesphenorotunda

 In geometry, the triangular hebesphenorotunda is a Johnson solid with 13 equilateral triangles, 3 squares, 3 regular pentagons, and 1 regular hexagon, meaning the total of its faces is 20.

 Properties

-The triangular hebesphenorotunda is named by Johnson (1966), with the prefix hebespheno- referring to a blunt wedge-like complex formed by three adjacent lunes—a figure where two equilateral triangles are attached at the opposite sides of a square.
-The suffix (triangular) -rotunda refers to the complex of three equilateral triangles and three regular pentagons surrounding another equilateral triangle, which bears a structural resemblance to the pentagonal rotunda.
-Therefore, the triangular hebesphenorotunda has 20 faces: 13 equilateral triangles, 3 squares, 3 regular pentagons, and 1 regular hexagon.
+The original name is attributed to Johnson (1966), with two affixes.
+The prefix hebespheno- refers to a blunt wedge-like complex formed by three adjacent lunes, a figure where two equilateral triangles are attached at the opposite sides of a square, whereas the suffix (triangular) -rotunda refers to the complex of three equilateral triangles and three regular pentagons surrounding another equilateral triangle, which bears a structural resemblance to the pentagonal rotunda.
+Therefore, the triangular hebesphenorotunda has twenty faces: thirteen equilateral triangles, three squares, three regular pentagons, and one regular hexagon.
 The faces are all regular polygons, categorizing the triangular hebesphenorotunda as a Johnson solid, enumerated the last one $J_{92}$.
 It is an elementary polyhedron, meaning that it cannot be separated by a plane into two small regular-faced polyhedra.

-The surface area of a triangular hebesphenorotunda of edge length $a$ as:
+The surface area of a triangular hebesphenorotunda of edge length $a$ is: